anteq/reckon-ng-eet-2017/recon.md

 #### Problems
 - API does not support `people who work at *` queries
-- webpage is complicated and is difficult to scrap
+- webpage is complicated and difficult to scrap
 - different pages have very different structure (probably to prevent automatic scrapping, like the one that we are trying to do)

 #### Final status